 Path to Prodigal: Relationships

 About three years ago I was dating someone and we moved in together.
 As a single mom you worry that someone will love you, but you worry more that they will love your kids as much as you do.
 Sometimes you are even wiling to stay with a person if they treat your kids better than they treat you.
 You honestly don’t care if they are bad to you.
 My live in boyfriend was verbally abusive to me, but I was willing to deal with it because he was so good to my kids.
 My parents pointed out that I was doing everything backwards, as far as having kids out of wedlock and living with someone when I wasn’t married so they tried to do an intervention.
 The intervention or conversation whatever you want to call it was not pretty.
 I was so mad, and I asked them “When are you going to stop??
 I’m 37 years old and you can not control me.”
 I’m sure my parent’s prayed really hard because after that conversation I found out he was cheating on me and we broke up and he moved out.

 Path to Prodigal: Relationship with God

-My parents used God and the church as a means of discipline rather than a place of mercy and grace.
+God and the church was a means of discipline rather than a place of mercy and grace.
 Parents often times don’t realize how their control can affect your relationship with God.
 What they model is what you associate with the Heavenly Father.
-I know my mom and dad didn’t recognize the how they affected my relationship with God.
-In my mind it was so much easier to not be a Christian.
+I know my mom and dad didn’t realize how they affected my relationship with God because again, they were just doing what they thought was best, but in my mind it was so much easier to not be a Christian.
 I’ve never been one to sit on the fence, so I’m all in or I’m all out.
 And I was all out.
 Finding out that my live in boyfriend was cheating on me was a huge pivot point in my life.
 I just thought to myself what am I doing?
+Where am I going?